- Lincoln City / Gleneden Beach Lodging or see the Lincoln City lodging page

 Sunset Vacation Rentals.
 About 70 homes to choose from in north Oregon coast hotspots like Manzanita, Neah-Kah-Nie, Rockaway Beach, Nedonna Beach and the secretive Falcon Cove.
 These beauties sleep anywhere from two to 20 and many are pet friendly.
 Cozy bungalows to large homes with vaulted ceilings – beach funk to cutting edge.
 Huge array of amenities, such as vintage appliances, woodstove, DSL, wraparound deck, fireplace, soaker tub or wet bar and more – depending on home.
 186 Laneda Ave., Manzanita, Oregon.
 503-368-7969.
 800-883-7784. www.ssvr.com.

 San Dune Inn, Manzanita.
-Just blocks from the beach, this cuddly little pet- and family friendly charmer boasts a host of complimentary fun stuff like beach games, beach chairs and bikes for carousing around town on, among other things.
-There are also free movies.
-Immaculate rooms - sense of fun and quirkiness as well.
-Small pet fee. www.sandune-inn-manzanita.com .
+Just blocks from the beach, this cuddly little pet- and family friendly charmer boasts a host of complimentary fun stuff like beach games, beach chairs, a whimsical garden, umbrella-ed outdoor eating area.
+Huge arary of book, free wi-fi, cable..
+Immaculate rooms - sense of fun as well.
+Small pet fee. www.sanduneinn.com .
 428 Dorcas Lane, Manzanita.
 503-368-5163.

 Spindrift Inn, Manzanita.
 A mere one block from Manzanita's pristine beaches, Spindrift Inn retains the quaint charm of yesteryear, with modern conveniences.
 Smoke-free with some pet friendly rooms and kitchenettes.
 Each room is individually decorated and includes; Serta pillow-top queen mattresses, adorable quilted comforters, microwave, mini-fridge, coffee maker., LCD TV & DVD player.
 Hi-speed wireless & lots of movies.
 Cozy atmosphere and private hidden garden.
 Family owned since 1946.
 114 Laneda Avenue, Manzanita, Oregon.
 Toll-free (877) 368-1001, www.spindrift-inn.com.

-Manzanita Rental Company.
+Meredith Lodging in Manzanita.
 More than 70 homes on the beachfront of Manzanita, near the golf course, or on Neahkahnie.
 Large, modern homes or classic beach cottages w/ character may have hardwood floors, light knotty wood walls, open beam ceilings, skylights or lots of windows.
 Some pet friendly with a fee.
 Full kitchens and other features.
 Pay for six nights, get the seventh night free.
-686 Manzanita Ave.
-Manzanita, Oregon.
-800-579-9801.
-503-368-6797. www.manzanitarentals.com
+Office in Lincoln City, Oregon.
+541-996-2955 or 1-800-224-7660.
+Web Site Here

 Ocean Inn.
 Located on the beach, eight beautifully appointed condo-like units and two smaller kitchenette units.Some w/ one bedroom, full kitchen, full bath, wood stoves, decks facing the ocean.
 Others on second floor, ocean view, full kitchen.
 One has a large Jacuzzi tub.
 Six w/ kitchens and ocean views.
 One is ADA compliant.
 Some units are pet friendly.
 Gourmet, locally brewed coffee and cookies in the lobby, Comfort Sleeper couches by American Leather, and 32-inch flat screen TV's – plus WiFi.
 32 Laneda Ave.
 Manzanita, Oregon.
 503-368-7701.
 866-368-7701. www.oceaninnatmanzanita.com.